Geospatial Technologies Talent Consortium

 Internship Projects

 The GTTC, stakeholder partners, schools and employers collaborate to create successful student high-tech internships.
-From 2021 to 2023, thirty-six student interns in southeast Michigan completed paid internships in 13 companies and agencies.
+From 2021 to 2024, fifty student interns in southeast Michigan completed paid GIS internships in fifteen companies and agencies.

 COMPANY